Xaeros-010305/IIT_MADRAS_ACADEMICS/README.md

 # IIT_MADRAS_ACADEMICS
-* Repository Containing Material Learnt during my tenure at IIT Madras.
+* This repository hosts a curated selection of my academic coursework, computational modeling exercises, and engineering-design projects completed at IIT Madras (B.Tech, Biological Engineering and M.Tech, Data Science).
+* The folders contain the key course projects, with detailed code, documentation and results.
 * If there are any errors, or additional material elaborating the present information is required feel free to drop me a message!

 BE23B016